avast/marathon-vault-plugin/README.md

 Properties `sharedPathRoot` and `privatePathRoot` are optional.
 Default value for both properties is root (which means `/`).

-The `ssl` section is optional and it directly configures [the underlying Vault client](https://github.com/BetterCloud/vault-java-driver#ssl-config).
+The `ssl` section is optional and it directly configures [the underlying Vault client](https://github.com/BetterCloud/vault-java-driver#ssl-config) but only the options documented here are passed through.

 In this version, only token-based login is supported.
 Never use the Vault's initial root token - we recommend creating a separate token with long-enough validity and restricted (read-only) access to secrets.